-Principle Requirement Compliance Status 1 Establish clear responsibilities for board oversight Separation of duties: Clear separation of duties between Board and senior management.
-Clear separation of duties exists. board oversight Board Charter: Adopt a Board charter detailing functions and responsibilities of the Board.
+Principle Requirement Compliance Status (Yes/No/N.A.)
+Establish clear responsibilities for board oversight Separation of duties: Clear separation of duties between Board and senior management.
+The RBG Board Charter clearly states the duties for the Board and senior management.
+Board Charter: Adopt a Board charter detailing functions and responsibilities of the Board.
 A Board Charter is in place and is reviewed regularly.
-2 Constitute an effective Board Board Composition: Balanced Board Composition with Executive and Non-Executive directors of which 1/3 rd of total number of directors to be independent directors.
-Directors are appointed in accordance with the Articles of Association.
-RBG has a balanced Board composition with 5 non-executive directors including 2 independent directors.
+2. Constitute an effective Board Board Composition: Balanced Board Composition with Executive and Non-Executive directors of which 1/3rd of total number of directors to be independent directors.
+The Board currently has six directors five of who are non-executive directors and two independent directors.
+Gender Diversity: Do you have a policy for promoting gender diversity at Board level and have you achieved your goals.
+RBG has a Gender Diversity policy.
+RBG promotes gender equality and diversity within its workforce and Board.
 Nomination Committee: Selection, approval, renewal and succession of Directors to be conducted by Nomination Committee in accordance with Articles of Association of the Company and Fit and Proper Policy of Reserve Bank.
-Nomination Committee is in place and handles the process of selection, approval, renewal and succession of Directors.
-Board Evaluation: Process of evaluation of performance of the Board, its Committees and individual directors.
+Nomination Committee is in place and handles the process of selection, approval, renewal and succession of Directors Board Evaluation: Process of evaluation of performance of the Board, its Committees and individual directors.
 Evaluation to be linked to key performance indicators of the listed entity.
 Board evaluation guidelines have been established and reviewed regularly.
+The Board is in the process of establishing a suitable subcommittee for this purpose.
 Directors Training: Directors' training and induction procedure to be in place to allow new directors to participate fully and effectively.
 Directors are provided materials to help in their induction and encouraged to undertake director training.
-Board Sub-committees: Board must have sub-committees which must at a minimum include - • Audit & Risk Committee; and • Human Resources Committee RBG has an Audit & Risk and a Human Resources Committee.
-3 Appointment of Chief Executive Officer CEO: To appoint a suitably qualified and competent Chief Executive Officer.
-RBG has a Management Agreement with FHL Retailing Pte Limited (the holding company) under which operations of the company are managed.
-Executive appointments are made under this framework.
-4 Appointment of a Board and Company Secretary Company Secretary: Board to appoint a suitably qualified and competent Company Secretary, who is accountable to the Board, through Chair, for all compliance and governance issues.
-Competent company secretaries have been appointed.
-5 Timely and balanced disclosure Annual Reports: Timely and accurate disclosures are made in Annual reports as per Rule 51of Listing Rules.
-Annual Reports are produced and circulated to shareholders.
-Payment to Directors and Senior management: Sufficient information to be provided to shareholders on remuneration paid to Directors and Senior management.
-Payments to Directors and senior management is disclosed in the Annual Report.
-Continuous Disclosure: General disclosures or company announcements to be made in a timely manner.
-The disclosures should be factual without omitting material information and to be expressed in a clear and objective manner to shareholders.
-Disclosures and announcements are made as and when required and on a timely manner.
-Promote ethical and responsible decision-making Code of Conduct: To establish a minimum Code of Conduct of the listed entity applicable to directors, senior management and employees and conduct regular trainings on the same.
-A Code of Conduct for Directors and Senior Management in place as well as guidelines for employees.
+Board Sub-committees: Board must have sub-committees which must at a minimum include - RBG has an Audit & Risk and a Human Resources Committee.
+These committees meet to review areas of RBG which the Board considers critical.
+The Board endeavours to meet at least on a quarterly basis to consider and review the company's performance and approve any major policy changes or acquisitions.
+The Board was only able to meet 3 times during the year due to the restrictions imposed from 14 March 2020 in order to limit the impact of COVID-19.